ga-curriculum/mvc-architecture-in-python-applications/mvc-examples-in-python-frameworks/README.md

 4. **Model**: The model interacts with the database, retrieves the list of books, and sends the data back to the controller.

-5. **Controller**: The controller formats the data as needed (e.g., into JSON or a format the view expects).
+5. **Controller**: The controller formats the data as needed (ex: into JSON or a format the view expects).

 6. **View**: The view presents the data to the user.
 In a REST API, this could mean converting the data into a JSON payload.